raspberrypilearning/n-days-of-christmas/worksheet.md

 In 'The Twelve Days of Christmas', the lyrics follow a general trend of:

-- 12 nouns a-doing
+- Twelve nouns a-doing
-- 11 nouns a-doing
+- Eleven nouns a-doing
-- 10 nouns a-doing
+- Ten nouns a-doing

 To create your program you're going to need a long list of nouns and a long list of verbs.